PanagiotisVasilakis/thesis/README.md

 ```

 When `ML_HANDOVER_ENABLED` is enabled the NEF emulator sends a POST request to
-`ML_SERVICE_URL` at `/api/predict` for every UE in motion.
+`ML_SERVICE_URL` at `/api/predict-with-qos` for every UE in motion.
 The response
-contains the recommended antenna which is then applied automatically.
+contains the recommended antenna, the model confidence, and a QoS compliance summary which is then applied automatically.

 ## Altitude Input for AntennaSelector